 For employers, the new year presents opportunities to leverage changes in legislation and ensure compliance around sponsored visas and recruitment of people from overseas.

-The Australian Government has made significant changes to a range of visas including the Temporary Skills Shortage (TSS) visa (previously known as the 457 visa) and has introduced high thresholds for employer sponsored permanent visas, such as the employer nomination scheme – sub class 186.
+The Australian Government has made significant changes to a range of visas including the Temporary Skills Shortage (TSS) visa (previously known as the 457 visas) and has introduced high thresholds for employer-sponsored permanent visas, such as the employer nomination scheme – subclass 186.

 A Global Talent Scheme has also been introduced as a 12-month trial, allowing businesses operating within the science, technology, engineering and mathematics (STEM) industry to identify and attract top talent with unique skills to build local capability and innovation.

 The purpose behind these changes is largely driven by economic policy – to ensure skilled migrants meet the needs of Australian businesses without affecting or displacing Australian workers.

 While accredited Migration Agents specialise in employer-sponsored visas, it is important to remain aware of changes and what this means for your business.
 This is where your HR team can add value.

 Investing in migrant workers can be beneficial and/crucial in industries with very specific skillsets and unique roles – but if not executed correctly international recruitment can be a time consuming and expensive exercise.
 Here are three hot tips for ensuring a positive return on your investment:

 1) Think beyond today – Where will you be six months or one year from now?

 As with any recruitment process, have a clear understanding of your expectations from the outset.
 Take time to understand the business needs now and the future direction.
 Your HR expert will assist your business to navigate through both the visa requirements and best-practice recruitment process by taking a holistic view of how international recruitment will give your company a competitive edge and fill skills gap/s.